 My paternal grandfather, George Willis, used to tell the family legend of his grandfather, Jacob Greenland, and how he was “a Lighter Man on the boats.
 One night he was visiting a boat and on going down an iron ladder on a pier he slipped and was killed.
 He was doing someone else’s shift at the time.”

-It’s only since I began researching my family history that I’ve been able to get to the roots of this story.
+Since I began researching my family history I’ve been able to get to the roots of this story.

 Jacob Winter Greenland was born on 27 July 1831 in Folkestone, Kent.
 His parents were George Fearn Greenland (1788-1866) and Ann Winter (1798-1854) and he was the youngest of five siblings: Jane (1821-1891), Mary Ann (1823-?), George (1825-?) and Hannah (1828-?).